Magnetic Field Universality of the Kondo Effect Revealed by Thermocurrent Spectroscopy

-A closer look at the magnetic field dependence of d$I$/d$V_\mathrm{sd}$ in Fig.~\ref{fig:fig2}(c)-\ref{fig:fig2}(d), indicates that the expected splitting of the Kondo peak at a critical field $B_\textrm{c}\approx7.15$~T \footnote{Estimated using $B_\mathrm{c} \approx 0.5k_\mathrm{B} T_\mathrm{K}^\mathrm{HWHM}/g \mu_\mathrm{B}=0.75k_\mathrm{B} T_\mathrm{K}/g \mu_\mathrm{B}$ ~\cite{Costi2000,Oguri2018b,Filippone2018}, with $T_\mathrm{K}^\mathrm{HWHM}\approx 1.5 \mathrm{T_K}$ from Sec.~SM.3.2 of Supplemental Material \cite{Note1}, and using $T_\mathrm{K}$ in Fig.~\ref{fig:fig2}(b).} is not observed.
-This is in part due to the presence of a large non-Kondo (i.e., field and temperature independent) contribution in Figs.~\ref{fig:fig2}(a) and \ref{fig:fig2}(d) which may mask the appearance of a splitting at zero bias.
-In addition, the largest magnetic field used, $B=8 $~T, was only marginally larger than $B_{\rm c}$.
-For a device where higher fields relative to $B_{\rm c}$ could be applied, such a splitting could be observed (Sec.~SM.2.1 of Supplemental Material \cite{Note1}).
-Despite these complicating factors in extracting $B_{\rm c}$ from d$I/$d$V_\mathrm{sd}$ for the particular device studied, there is also a general problem in doing so, which can best be appreciated by attempting this from exact theoretical results.
-This is illustrated in Figs.~\ref{fig:fig2}(e)-\ref{fig:fig2}(f) which shows the spectral function $A(\omega= eV_{\mathrm{sd}})\sim $~d$I/$d$V_\mathrm{sd}$ within higher-order Fermi liquid theory and within the NRG.
-While the precise value of $B_{\rm c}$ from the color map (vertical dashed line) is impossible to determine visually in Fig.~\ref{fig:fig2}(e), it can be deduced from the line cuts in Fig.~\ref{fig:fig2}(f) as the field where the curvature of the spectral function at zero energy vanishes.
-However, such accuracy in second derivatives of $A(\omega= eV_{\mathrm{sd}})\sim $~d$I/$d$V_\mathrm{sd}$ (and third derivatives of the current) is difficult to attain from experimental data with finite error bars.
+A closer look at the field dependence of d$I$/d$V_\mathrm{sd}$ in Figs.~\ref{fig:fig2}(c)-\ref{fig:fig2}(d), indicates that the expected splitting of the Kondo peak at $B_\textrm{c}\approx7.15$~T \footnote{Estimated using $B_\mathrm{c} \approx 0.5k_\mathrm{B} T_\mathrm{K}^\mathrm{HWHM}/g \mu_\mathrm{B}=0.75k_\mathrm{B} T_\mathrm{K}/g \mu_\mathrm{B}$ ~\cite{Costi2000,Oguri2018b,Filippone2018}, with $T_\mathrm{K}^\mathrm{HWHM}\approx 1.5 \mathrm{T_K}$ from Sec.~SM.3.2 \cite{Note1}, and using $T_\mathrm{K}$ in Fig.~\ref{fig:fig2}(b).} is not observed.
+This is in part due to a large non-Kondo (field and temperature independent) contribution in Figs.~\ref{fig:fig2}(a) and \ref{fig:fig2}(d) which may mask the appearance of a splitting at zero bias.
+In addition, the largest field used, $B=8 $~T, was only marginally larger than $B_{\rm c}$.
+For a device where higher fields relative to $B_{\rm c}$ could be applied, such a splitting is observed (Sec.~SM.2.1 \cite{Note1}).
+Despite these complications in extracting $B_{\rm c}$ from d$I/$d$V_\mathrm{sd}$ for the device studied, there is also a general problem in doing so, which can be appreciated by attempting this from exact theoretical results.
+This is illustrated in Figs.~\ref{fig:fig2}(e)-\ref{fig:fig2}(f) which show the spectral function $A(\omega= eV_{\mathrm{sd}})\sim $~d$I/$d$V_\mathrm{sd}$ within the NRG method and within Fermi-liquid theory.
+While the precise value of $B_{\rm c}$ is impossible to determine visually in Fig.~\ref{fig:fig2}(e) (vertical dashed line), it can be deduced from the line cuts in Fig.~\ref{fig:fig2}(f) as the field where the curvature of $A(\omega)$ vanishes.
+However, such accuracy in second derivatives of $A(\omega= eV_{\mathrm{sd}})\sim $~d$I/$d$V_\mathrm{sd}$ is difficult to attain from experimental data with finite error bars.